-The Project aims at to replicate the success achieved during the NPIWC Phase-I and further improve the findings of the Project Impact Evaluation Study (PIES).
+The Project aims to replicate the success achieved during the NPIWC Phase-I and further improve the findings of the Project Impact Evaluation Study (PIES).
 The broad objectives of the project are as under:

-- i) Social mobilization through capacity building of WUAs/ FOs, - ii) Minimization of conveyance and field application losses, - iii) Reduction in Water Logging and salinity, - iv) Equity in water distribution, - v) Reduction in water disputes/thefts/litigation, - vi) Motivation/participation of farmers, - vii) Poverty reduction through employment generation, and - viii) Increase in crop yield/self-sufficiency in food.
+- i.
+Social mobilization through capacity building of WUAs/ FOs, - ii.
+Minimization of conveyance and field application losses, - iii.
+Reduction in Water Logging and salinity, - iv.
+Equity in water distribution, - v.
+Reduction in water disputes/thefts/litigation, - vi.
+Motivation/participation of farmers, - vii.
+Poverty reduction through employment generation, and - viii.
+Increase in crops yield/sufficiency in food.

-2) Quantitative Objectives' Outputs and Impacts:
+2) Quantitative Objectives:

-The quantitative objectives' outputs and impacts of the Project are as under:
+The quantitative objectives of the Project are as under: